TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    dictionary of keyword arguments for the target invocation.
 If provided, the keyword-only *daemon* argument sets the process :attr:`daemon` flag to ``True`` or ``False``.
-If ``None`` (the default), this flag will be inherited from the creating process.
+If ``None`` (the default), this flag will be inherited kutoka the creating process.

    By default, no arguments are passed to *target*.

-   If a subclass overrides the constructor, it must make sure it invokes the base class constructor (:meth:`Process.__init__`) before doing anything else to the process.
+   If a subkundi overrides the constructor, it must make sure it invokes the base kundi constructor (:meth:`Process.__init__`) before doing anything else to the process.

    .. versionchanged:: 3.3